Abandoned & Little-Known Airfields:

 Capitol Sky Park, West Sacramento, CA

-Capitol Sky Park, as depicted on the 1948 Sacramento Sectional Chart (courtesy of Jonathan Westerling).
+Capitol Sky Park, as depicted on the August 1947 Sacramento Sectional Chart.

 This small general aviation airport was located in West Sacramento,